 Best & worst dressed celebrities

-We only bring you the horrors and the hits from the red carpets and only cover events where celebrities know they'll be snapped and critiqued for their fashion (so no Britney leaving Maccas in her trackies.)
+In this weekly fashion fest we only bring you the horrors and the hits from the red carpets and only cover events where celebrities know they'll be snapped and critiqued for their fashion (so no Britney leaving Maccas in her trackies.)
 Why?
-Well because all humans - even celebs - should be allowed to look rubbish while packing a Quarter Pounder.
+Well because all humans - even celebs - should be allowed to look rubbish while packing a Quarter Pounder (testify!).